 When is the best time to visit Sri Lanka?

 To make the most out of this scenic tourist destination, one must plan their holiday either between January and April, or between mid-July and September.
 The cool weather during these months will be a much-needed feather on the cap.

-But having said that, the idea time to visit will depend on the kind of activities one wants to enjoy.
+But having said that, the best time to visit Sri Lanka will depend on the kind of activities one wants to enjoy.
 The winter months of January and February are more suited for those who are looking forward to surfing on the southeastern and west coasts.
 The pleasant summer months till September are more suited for exploring the eastern coastlines and ancient cities.

 How to reach Sri Lanka?

-One can travel to Sri Lanka via airways and waterways.
+One can reach to Sri Lanka via airways and waterways.